Mitra-Pidaparti/Classification/README.md

 ### Image Preprocessing:
  Often a  critical and underappreciated step in the image classification pipeline.
 While much focus is placed on the model architecture and training process, image preprocessing plays a vital role in improving the quality and effectiveness of the model.

 - Image preprocessing is the steps taken to format images before they are used by model training and inference.
-This includes, but is not limited to, `resizing, orienting, and color corrections`
+This includes but is not limited to, `resizing, orienting, and color corrections
-- Fully connected layers in convolutional neural networks, a common architecture in computer vision, require that all images are the same sized arrays.
+- Fully connected layers in convolutional neural networks, a typical architecture in computer vision, require that all images are the `same sized arrays`.
 If your images are not in the same size, your model may not perform as expected

 ```{python}
 import cv2